Common Domestic Violence Questions

 I Was Arrested For Domestic Violence.
 Now My Spouse Has The House And I Am Not Allowed To Have Any Contact With Her.
 How Am I Suppose To Live?

 As a rule, judges will order that the accused in a domestic violence case have zero contact with the victim.
 This is usually ordered at first appearance.
 Until you request the judge to modify that order you cannot have any contact with your spouse.
-This means she gets to keep living in the home and you have to find another place to stay.
+This means they get to keep living in the home and you have to find another place to stay.
 Sometimes a judge will modify the “no contact” order to “no illegal contact.”
 This will allow each of you to resume your living arrangements as they were before the arrest.